awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_2_Cost_and_Usage_Governance/Lab_Guide.md

 6. Select the checkbox next to **Region_Restrict** (created above) and click **Attach Policy**:
 ![Images/AWSPolicy13.png](Images/AWSPolicy13.png)

 You have successfully attached the policy to the CostTest group.

+**Log out from the console**

 ### 2.3 Verify the policy is in effect